WebDevEtc/BlogEtc/README.md

+# August 2019 -

+I am currently rewriting a lot of the code base (better quality, better coding standards, etc).
+Laravel 5.8 is supported on the old version (3.x) - please see packagist.
+I will release v4 soon.

 # WebDevEtc BlogEtc
 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
 ### 5 minutes to install!
 Quick and easy!

-## July 2019 -
-I'm currently rewriting it, a v4 release will be coming approx first week of July 2019.
-It will be a Laravel 5.8 release.
-I'm doing a big overhaul of the package with must better coding standards.
-Please only install from a release, the files in this repo are currently in a work in progress state and it is not ready yet!
-Check out the packagist links.

 ## Introduction